near/community/meetings/contract-runtime-wg.md

   * Alex's tracing framework used in simulator

 In progress:
-   * First prototype of testbed capable to reproduce complex runtime behavior situations is ready (no chaching support so far)
+   * First prototype of testbed capable to reproduce complex runtime behavior situations is ready (no caching support so far)
    * VM preparation pipeline, API is ready, implementation in progress: https://github.com/near/nearcore/pull/3985
    * Max suggests to remove in-memory cache for compiled contracts: to do after VM preparation pipeline
    * Got first feedback on wishlist by Wasmer team, mostly clarifications